-It's also possible to configure the load balancer at the console using the text based Links browser, although using the WebUI is the recommended method.
+It's also possible to configure the appliance at the console using the text based Links browser, although this is not recommended.
+It can be useful for minor changes when a full web browser is not at hand, but not for a full configuration - this should done using the WebUI.

 We always recommend that where possible two appliances are deployed as a clustered pair for high availability and resilience, this avoids introducing a single point of failure to your network.
 We recommend that the master is fully configured first, then the slave should be added.
-For more information on configuring an HA pair please refer to page 212.
+For more information on configuring an HA pair please refer to page 220.
 Once a pair is configured, load balanced services must be configured & modified on the master appliance.
 The slave appliance will then be kept in sync automatically.